digics/awk/README.md

 ## Summary

-uid v1.0 is the user level library for generating an unique strings
+uid v1.0 is the awk user level library for generating an unique strings